-These clinics will commence once SA Health announce the delivery date of the 2021 flu vaccine and will be by appointment only.
-Appointments can be made by calling our Immunisation team on 8393 6421 from Monday 6th April 2020.
+The Influenza clinics will commence once SA Health announce the delivery date of the 2021 flu vaccine and will be by appointment only.
+Appointments can be made by calling our Immunisation team on 8393 6421.
 Drop in clients will not be accepted to ensure social distancing regulations are maintained.

-Community members who do not fit into the above medically at risk criteria are strongly encouraged to contact local pharmacies (aged 10-64 years of age only) or their local Doctor for Influenza vaccines.
+Community members who do not fit into the medically at risk criteria are strongly encouraged to contact local pharmacies (aged 10-64 years of age only) or their local Doctor for Influenza vaccines.

 Thank you for your understanding of the ongoing challenges in this current climate.

-Public Immunisation Clinic dates/times/locations have changed in 2020.
-In particular, from June 2020, Tuesday clinics have changed location to the Polo Grounds Clubhouse, 3 Polo Drive, Mount Barker.
+Public Immunisation Clinic dates/times/locations at this time remain the same.
+Tuesday clinics will be at the Polo Grounds Clubhouse, 3 Polo Drive, Mount Barker.
 Monday clinics which are held once a month are held at the Willows Childrens Centre Please refer to the timetable below for details.
 Alternatively you can download the timetable.
 If you have any enquiries or would like to make an appointment, please call 8391 7222.

 Willows Children's Centre